 When you must not take it

-Clopidogrel/Aspirin may affect your developing baby if you take it during pregnancy.
+It is not known whether clopidogrel/aspirin may affect your developing baby if you

-a medical condition that causes bleeding such as a haemophilia, stomach ulcer or bleeding
+a medical condition that causes bleeding such as a haemophilia, stomach ulcers or

 severe liver or kidney disease